 Robyn's editorial, advertising and book commissions have taken her around the world many times.
-From St. Petersburg to Beijing, the Yucatan to Rajasthan, across Eastern Europe by private train and beyond, her images reflect the details and vistas of other lands.
+From Capri, St. Petersburg and Beijing, to the Yucatan and Rajasthan, across Eastern Europe by private train and beyond, her images reflect the details and vistas of other lands.

 Having grown up in Australia in a artistic family, Robyn has a special connection and affinity with artists and their work.
 Driven to understand the creative process and the reason artists are compelled to create, Robyn's stories of artists in their spaces have been shot around the world.

 Her images of celebrated American artist Ross Bleckner were published in the New York Times, and her subsequent written story explore the world of the artist at home in the Hamptons.
 The historically significant property was the former home of Truman Capote.